fibbl-docs/fibbl-docs.github.io/src/README.md

 # Custom Elements API

 This document describes all the custom HTML elements provided by Fibbl to its clients.
 The elements are supposed to be used on any third party webpage.
-You can quickly try out all the code examples on [https://jsfiddle.net/](https://jsfiddle.net/) or any similar website.
+You can quickly try out all the code examples on [https://jsfiddle.net/](https://jsfiddle.net/) or any similar website (but you will have to add `token` and `secret`, read further for more details).

 All elements are used the same way: